1Axen/blink/docs/Using.md

 Components can be specified using the angled brackets `<>`, they allow you to specify what numerical type (`u8`, `u16`, `u32`, `i8`, `i16`, `i32`, `f16`, `f32`, `f64`) to use for `vector` and `CFrame` axes.
 For example `vector<i16>` will define a vector that represents its axes using `i16`.
 CFrames take two components `CFrame<f32, f32>`, one representing position and one representing rotation in order.
-> [!WARNING]
+!!! warning
-> Using non float types for CFrame will result in the rotation being reset to 0.
+    Using non float types for CFrame will result in the rotation being reset to 0.
 ```
 type Simple = u8
 type Optional = u8?